• Skip to primary navigation

 Noodle Sauce

-• Cornstarch: or substitute with tapioca starch or potato starch.
+• Cornstarch: Or use tapioca starch or potato starch.

 Expert Tips

-• Thinly slice beef on a bias with a sharp knife for the most tender cut.
+• Thinly slice beef against the grain, at a 45-degree angle, for a tender cut.

-• To thinly slice beef easily, freeze the steak exposed to the freezer air for 45-60 minutes before until the exterior is hardened and slice with a sharp knife.
+• To thinly slice beef easily, freeze the steak for 45-60 minutes until the exterior is hardened and slice with a sharp knife.

 • Prepare the ingredients in advance as the cooking process is fast!